PasamonteG/SQLDI_Install/02-SQLDI_V13.md

 Once you have created and mounted the ZFS, there are a couple more things to do.

-Permenantly mount the ZFS in a PARMLIB member
+Permenantly mount the ZFS in a PARMLIB member.
+It was done for you already so you don't have to do it for real.
+You can however navigate to PDS USER.Z25C.PARMLIB and review the BPXPRMZZ member.

 ***USER.Z25C.PARMLIB(BPXPRMZZ)***
 ```